 If you have some money left over every month, it can difficult to decide whether you should pay off your student loan debt or invest your money.

 In the past, traditional advice advocated investing whenever possible, but is that still the case?
-Student loan interest rates are higher than ever before — federal loans can be as high as 7%, and private student loans can be as high as 14% — so investing may not be the best course of action.
+Student loan interest rates change often — federal loans can be as high as 7%, and private student loans can be as high as 14% — so investing may not be the best course of action.
 Find out what you should consider when deciding what to do with your money.

 When to consider before deciding to invest or pay off your loans

 When young borrowers had extra money, many financial experts encouraged investing rather than paying down student debt.
 And they have a convincing argument.
 Time is on your side, and your investments could grow and earn higher returns.